HoldenCreative/wp_weeverapps/readme.txt

 == Description ==

-Weever is a new service that turns your WordPress site into a true web app for iPhone, Blackberry Touch, Android and iPad - Instantly and affordably.
+Weever is a new service that turns your WordPress site into a true web app for iPhone, Blackberry Touch, Android and iPad.

 Weever functions and feels just like a native iOS, Android, or Blackberry app, except with no App Store barriers!